Social Icons

 Directed by Chris Miller

-This is what happens when you drag a story longer than you ought to.
-Shrek the Third or Shrek 3 lacked everything (but the characters) that made the first two classic fun.
-This animation was not funny the adventure was not interesting and Charming was way to simpleton a character to be a villain.
-Everything about the plot is wrong and every path they took to get to the end was a dead end of jokes.
-Unlike the first two (Shrek and Shrek 2) where I laughed along to the fun, here I could not even smile but frown in disgust.
+This is what happens when you drag a story out longer than you should.
+Shrek the Third (or Shrek 3) lacked everything—except the characters—that made the first two movies such classic fun.
+The animation wasn’t funny, the adventure wasn’t interesting, and Charming was far too simplistic to be a compelling villain.
+Everything about the plot felt wrong, and every path they took to the ending was a dead-end for humor.
+Unlike the first two movies (Shrek and Shrek 2), where I laughed along with the fun, this one didn’t even make me smile.
+It just left me frowning in disappointment.

-If like me you are going through the Shrek movies, you are probably at the point where I was like, no wonder I could not remember anything about this animation.
-Ladies and gentlemen it was that bad.
+If you’re like me and going through the Shrek movies, you’ve probably reached the same conclusion I did: no wonder I couldn’t remember anything about this one.
+Ladies and gentlemen, it was that bad.

-All the voice cast returned to reprise their roles with a few new additions.
-Even though this movie was a commercial success, it was not a critical one from both critics and audience viewers.
+The original voice cast returned to reprise their roles, with a few new additions.
+While the movie was a commercial success, it flopped critically with both reviewers and audiences.

 0 comments: